NiccoloN/eriantys-polimi-softeng1-2022/deliverables/Protocol/Protocol new/Protocol documentation.md

 select a helper card by performing a move in a certain amount of time.
 If the submitted move is invalid and the time has not expired yet, the client can submit a new one.
 Once the time is up, the move is chosen randomly if invalid or not received by the Server.
 After the move has been chosen, the Server updates the game and notifies all the clients.
-After that, every other client is asked to select a helper the same way (not reported in the diagram for brevity)
+After that, every other client is asked to select a helper the same way (not reported in the diagram for brevity).
+Whenever a Client is not playing its turn, it is requested to wait for turn of others to complete.

 ### Action phase: moving students